-Plettenberg Bay is a funny coastal resort hidden in the middle of two popular destinations: Wilderness and Storms River.
-Why funny?
-Well, it wasn’t at all as I expected the town to be.
+Plettenberg Bay is a coastal resort hidden in the middle of two popular destinations: Wilderness and Storms River.
+But why should you visit it?

-It’s main attraction is of course the beautiful beaches and we were sadden that the weather did a complete 360 on us the minute we descended.
+Its main attraction is, of course, the beautiful beaches and we were saddened that the weather did a complete 360 on us the minute we descended.

 Was it maybe because we were arriving?
 Mmmmm.
 Here are a few reasons why it’s worth exploring this town:

-1. It retains to it’s relaxed style making it an ideal holiday destination to sit back and unwind.
-Wouldn’t love a town that is not crowed?
-Do not go during December unless you enjoy crowed spaces with thousands of teenagers around you.
+1. It retains to its relaxed style making it an ideal holiday destination to sit back and unwind.
+Wouldn’t love a town that’s not crowded?
+Don’t go during December unless you enjoy crowded spaces with thousands of teenagers around you.

 5. Accommodation is a bit overpriced and I struggled to find budget-friendly resorts but don’t let this hinder your search.
 I found a one-night minimum stay at Typhoon Terrace; 8 minutes away from Central Beach which was perfect for our trip.
 Say hi to John, our host.

-The place is fully equip with all the essentials.
+The place is fully equipped with all the essentials.
 Interesting fact: They had no doors in the rooms which we found odd because it made the rooms feel cold.
-Other then that, it was within reasonable budget and accommodated everything we were looking for.
+Other then that, it was within a reasonable budget and accommodated everything we were looking for.

 6. There are plenty of restaurants to dine at or simply have a cocktail by.
-Even if popular restaurants are crowed, there are others that can accommodate you.
+Even if popular restaurants are crowded, there are others that can accommodate you.